Library Subset

 | S n' -> n'

 The proof argument has disappeared!
 We get exactly the OCaml code we would have written manually.
-This is our first demonstration of the main technically interesting feature of Coq program extraction: program components of type Prop are erased systematically.
+This is our first demonstration of the main technically interesting feature of Coq program extraction: proofs are erased systematically.

 Print sig.